Neurogami/LeapMotionP5/docs/ThePointerLocationExamples.md

 # The Pointer Location Examples #

-The `LeapMotionP5` library started off as a simple wrapper for the Leap Motion Java library.
+The [`LeapMotionP5`](https://github.com/Neurogami/LeapMotionP5) library started off as a simple wrapper for the Leap Motion Java library that is part of the [Leap Motion software developer kit (SDK)](https://developer.leapmotion.com/getting_started).

 It worked, and worked well.
 The first version of the `Pointer Location` example was written to use that early version.

 Later, `LeapMotionP5` was updated to allow other ways of accessing the Leap Motion data.
 As the library evolved new versions of the `Pointer Location` were created to show usage.

+This, a subsequent articles, is meant to help explain how to the use the `LeapMotionP5` library by way of some examples.
+In particular, there is a simple example that takes the average of finger-top positions and renders that data on a corresponding screen location.
+This basic premises is presented in multiple ways to show the different ways you can use the `LeapMotionP5` library.

 ## Version 1: The raw SDK approach ##

-If you look at the Leap Motion SDK docs for the Java library you'll see a simple example and an explanation of how to write Leap Motion programs using Java.
+If you look at the [Leap Motion SDK docs for the Java library](https://developer.leapmotion.com/documentation/Languages/Java/Guides/Leap_Overview.html) you'll see a simple example and an explanation of how to write Leap Motion programs using Java.

-Basically, you use an instance of a `Controller` class to handle the connection between your program and the Leap device, and a `Listener` object that handles events dispatched by the Leap.
+Basically, you use an instance of a `Controller` class to handle the connection between your program and the Leap device, and a `Listener` object that handles events (e.g. "Here's some hand and finger data!") dispatched by the Leap.

 The two are intertwingled:  You first create a `Listener` thing and pass that to the creation of your `Controller` thing; your `Listener` must have a method named `onFrame` that is called every time the Leap has new data, and when that method gets called the `Controller` is passed in.

 The `Controller` class is the one provided by the Leap SDK.
-Your `Listener` class, however, needs to be written by you.
+Your `Listener` class, however, needs to be written by you (although it will be based on the  `Listener` class alos provided by the Leap SDK).
 This turns out to be pretty simple.

 The reason you need to provide your own `Listener` class is because it is there that all the fun stuff happens.
 You need to decide what should happen inside `onFrame` with the Leap data.